 Sexual and reproductive health care for adolescents

 Adolescents are particularly vulnerable to sexually transmitted diseases and unwanted pregnancies.
 There is limited awareness of the risks, aggravating factors and consequences, and insufficient dedicated support available.
+Please donate to support our work in Uganda and other countries around the world now.

 We opened a clinic for adolescents in Kasese in 2015 to provide sexual and reproductive health care services.
 Almost 20,000 consultations were performed in 2018, with awareness-raising sessions and recreational activities also organized to increase participation.